How to Join ET

 If you want to finalize your housing plans before the next ET rush, shoot us an e-mail at email@example.com letting us know you’re interested.
 We’ll set up a time for you to visit the house (in-person or over Skype), get to know us a bit, and ask any questions you have.
 In the following couple days, we’ll have a brief discussion as a house to make sure everyone’s on board, and get back to you with a bid.

 The only bad way is not reaching out to us, and missing out on an awesome place that could have become your home. :(

 If you’re looking for a more temporary home, we’re happy to accommodate!
-Email firstname.lastname@example.org, and we’ll set up a time to meet you and give you a tour (in-person or via Skype).
+Email firstname.lastname@example.org, and we’ll set up a time to meet you and give you a tour (in-person or over Zoom/etc.).

 We can accommodate weird schedules (e.g. here for 3 weeks in June and 2 weeks in August) and will only charge you for the time you’re here.
-Summer housing encompasses the time between the end of finals (May 24th or so) and two weeks before the start of the semester (August 18th or so).
+Summer housing encompasses the time between the end of finals and two weeks before the start of the semester (in Summer 2022, May 23 through August 21).
 Unlike during the semester, we’re happy to house non-MIT students.

-Summer housing costs $190/week, which includes laundry, internet, use of the kitchen, and other basics.
+As of 2022, Summer housing costs $225/week, which includes laundry, internet, use of the kitchen, and other basics.
 We keep one common room air conditioned, and charge $15/week for using air conditioners in personal rooms.
-(Note: prices are as of 2018 and may increase with inflation.)
+(If you are reading this in the future, prices may have increased due to inflation.)